 In this episode we will pop the hood and dwell further to unravel the mysteries of programmatic development in Salesforce using Apex.
-Join us as you embark on this wonderful journey to become a champion Salesforce developer.
+Join us as you embark on this wonderful journey to become a Salesforce developer.

 Anatomy of a Class